Last updated: June 3, 2026

 What an AI agent actually does

-Forget the hype.
-An AI agent is just a system that:
+Strip away the hype and an AI agent is a system that:

 - Monitors something (a signal, a trigger, a schedule)